luiul/git-basics/README.md

 # Git Basics
-Test repository to learn and practice the basics of version control with Git.
+Repository to learn and practice the basics of version control with Git.

 # 👣 Basic Commands
 This section covers the basic Git commands necessary to get started.